In this article:

 Making a Dry or a Moist Warm Compress at Home

-A whole range of warm compresses can be used for pain management, and they are broadly divided into two categories, namely, a dry compress and a moist warm compress.
+A whole range of warm compresses can be used for pain management, and they are broadly divided into two categories, moist and dry.

 Dry Warm Compress